UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_09.md

 ## Range

-Instead of looping over items in a collection, we can iterate over a sequence of numbers. `range()` is a verb that generates a sequence of integers up to some value.
+Often, we just want to do something 5 times without looping over a collection.
+The most common way to do that is to use `range()`, which automatically generates a collection of the integers 0, 1, 2, 3, 4, or in general 0, 1, …, N-1 .

 ``` python
 for i in range(5):